ajy25/TabularMagic/README.md

-TabularMagic is a Python package for rapid exploratory statistical analysis and low-code machine learning modeling on wide format tabular data.
-TabularMagic can help you quickly explore datasets, easily conduct regression analyses, and effortlessly compute performance metrics for your favorite machine learning models.
+TabularMagic is a Python package for low/no-code data science on wide format tables.
+TabularMagic can help you quickly explore datasets, easily conduct statistical and regression analyses, and effortlessly compute performance metrics for your favorite machine learning models.

 ## Installation and dependencies